appswithlove/loco-android/README.md

 ## Debug

-In order to debug the plugin, `clean` -> `jar` -> `publishJarPublicationToMavenLocal` and connect your android App to the mavenLocal-version of the android plugin by adding the following snipped to your root-folder `build.gradle`
+In order to debug the plugin, `clean` -> `jar` -> `publishJarPublicationToMavenLocal` and connect your android App to the mavenLocal-version of the android plugin by adding the following snipped to your root-folder `build.gradle`.
+Feel free to make use of our sample aswell.

 ```groovy
 buildscript {